taijeronv/pmewargame/content/post/ngw_concept/index.md

 more advanced content.
 The LAN setup is meant for organizations that do not want to deal with the internet.

 ## Technology, and Scope (brief) PC or mobile?
-- Meant to be played inside a web browser.
+- Playable inside a web browser.
-- Delivered over the internet or LAN, operating system does not matter
+- Delivered over the internet or LAN.
+- Operating system does not matter.
 - Javascript using the [Phaser game library](https://phaser.io/).
 - Frontend web technologies.